 For your adventure, you might consider trying one restaurant for brunch, and another for dinner!
 Also, don’t be afraid to visit some of your usual spots.
 For example: did you know that many bagels are naturally vegan, even if they aren’t advertised as such?
 There are also lots of vegan-friendly options at many Indian and East Asian restaurants.
 Still not sure where to look?
 Try looking up “Vegan food” on Google or Yelp or use the Happy Cow search engine on our website which tracks vegan and vegetarian restaurants worldwide.

 5. Try out vegan recipes at home

 We have many great recipes right here at VeggieFestChicago.org.
 If you’re fans of our sponsors, Nature’s Path and Manna Organics, they have easy and delicious recipes on their websites using products you might already have.
 Veggie Fest Chef, Acooba Scott, offers easy-to-follow vegan recipes on YouTube.
 Plus, there are many other options out there.
 Try a few to discover how easy it is to make delicious and satisfying plant-based meals!

-Bonus: Take our 14 day vegetarian/vegan challenge and get extra benefits to help you get started.
-We also host educational events all year round!
-You can also become a fan of Veggie Fest to get updates and news about Veggie Fest 2020, wellness articles, and new delicious recipes straight to your inbox.
+Bonus: Take our 21-day Vegetarian / Vegan Challenge and get extra benefits to help you get started.
+In addition, you can subscribe to the Veggie Fest Newsletter to get updates and news about the festival, wellness articles, and new delicious recipes straight to your inbox.

-This Summer, my veggie food adventures took me to Chicagoland (for Veggie Fest!), New York City, New Hampshire, and Maine where I ate plenty of delicious plant-based meals and made fond memories with friends and family.
-Next up for the Fall road–trip season: vegan cheese stakes in Philly and vegan poutine in Montreal!
+Recently, my veggie food adventures took me to Chicago, New York City, New Hampshire, and Maine where I ate plenty of delicious plant-based meals and made fond memories with friends and family.
+How about a road–trip to Philly for vegan cheese steaks or to Montreal for vegan poutine?
 Where will your veggie food adventure take you?
 Tag us on social media to let us know!